Lisa Thorn Vinzant

-Lisa has also performed professionally with the Pittsburgh Ballet Theatre, Albany/Berkshire Ballet, Owen/Cox Dance Group, Lyric Opera of Kansas City, Starlight Theatre of Kansas City and Wylliams Henry Contemporary Dance.
+Other career highlights Lisa has enjoyed, include performing professionally with the Pittsburgh Ballet Theater, Albany/Berkshire Ballet, Owen/Cox Dance Group, Lyric Opera of Kansas City, Starlight Theatre of Kansas City, and Wylliams Henry Contemporary Dance.

-Lisa has choreographed for a variety of organizations including the Kansas City Ballet, Lyric Opera of Kansas City, Actors Theatre of Kansas City, and the Kansas City Youth Ballet.
-In 2005 she was chosen to attend the Craft of Choreography Conference and was identified as an Emerging Choreographer of 2005.
+In addition to dancing professionally, Lisa has also choreographed for numerous organizations including the Kansas City Ballet, Lyric Opera of Kansas City, Actors Theatre of Kansas City, and the Kansas City Youth Ballet.
+Lisa’s skill and success in choreography led to her being named 2005’s Emerging Choreographer at the Craft of Choreography Conference.

+Lisa holds the prestigious ABT Certified Teacher credential, has a bachelor’s degree in Fine Arts in Dance, and she graduated Summa Cum Laude from the University of Missouri where she also served as an Adjunct Professor at the Conservatory of Music and Dance.
+She also served as a guest instructor for the University of North Carolina School of the Arts.
 Lisa is originally from Dryden, New York.
-She began her training with the Ithaca Ballet in Ithaca, NY.
-She received the majority of her training at the North Carolina School of the Arts.
+She began her training with the Ithaca Ballet in Ithaca, NY, and received the majority of her training at the North Carolina School of the Arts.
 She also trained at the Pittsburgh Ballet School and the School of American Ballet.